 Section 9.
 Chief Executive Officer.
 The Board of Directors shall employ a Chief Executive Officer who may be, but who shall not be required to be, a member of the Cooperative.
-The Chief Executive Officer shall have general charge and management of the board of directors, and perform such other duties as the Board of Directors may from time to time require and shall have such other authority as the Board of Directors may from time to time vest in him or her.
+The Chief Executive Officer shall have general charge and management of the business of the Cooperative, subject to the control of the board of directors, and perform such other duties as the Board of Directors may from time to time require and shall have such other authority as the Board of Directors may from time to time vest in him or her.